+The term cohesion describes how well a unit of code maps to a logical task or entity.
+In a highly cohesive system each unit of code (method, class, or module) is responsible for a well-defined task or entity.
+Good class design exhibits a high degree of cohesion.
 The term coupling refers to the interconnectedness of classes.
 We have already discussed in earlier chapters that we aim to design our applications as a set of cooperating classes that communicate via well-defined interfaces.
 The degree of coupling indicates how tightly these classes are connected.
 We strive for a low degree of coupling, or loose coupling.

 The degree of coupling determines how hard it is to make changes in an application.
 In a tightly coupled class structure, a change in one class can make it necessary to change several other classes as well.
 This is what we try to avoid, because the effect of making one small change can quickly ripple through a complete application.
-In addition, finding all the places where changes are necessary, and actually making the changes, can be difficult and time consuming.
+In addition, finding all the places where changes are necessary and actually making the changes can be difficult and time consuming.